 National Crime Overview

-South Africa crime statistics — 2023/24 financial year.
-Anchored to official SAPS published baselines.
+South Africa crime statistics — 2023/24 annual year, with 2024/25 quarterly updates.
+Anchored to official SAPS published figures.

 Police Stations